raspberrypilearning/flappy-parrot/en/step_1.md

 ## Introduction

-In this project we’ll make our own version of the highly popular mobile game Flappy Bird.
-This project requires Scratch 2.0.
+Create a game in which you have to guide a parrot through scrolling pipes to score points.

 ### What you will make

-Press the space bar to flap and try to navigate through the gaps in the pipes!
+Click the green flag to start the game.
+Press the space bar to flap, and try to fly through the gaps in the pipes!
+You'll score 1 point for every pipe that you manage to get through.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/169322077/?autostart=false" frameborder="0"></iframe>